 2) getMin(H): A simple way to getMin() is to traverse the list of root of Binomial Trees and return the minimum key.
 This implementation requires O(Logn) time.
 It can be optimized to O(1) by maintaining a pointer to minimum key root.

 3) extractMin(H): This operation also uses union().
 We first call getMin() to find the minimum key Binomial Tree, then we remove the node and create a new Binomial Heap by connecting all subtrees of the removed minimum node.
-Finally we call union() on H and the newly created Binomial Heap.
+Finally, we call union() on H and the newly created Binomial Heap.
 This operation requires O(Logn) time.

 4) delete(H): Like Binary Heap, delete operation first reduces the key to minus infinite, then calls extractMin().

 5) decreaseKey(H): decreaseKey() is also similar to Binary Heap.
-We compare the decreases key with it parent and if parent’s key is more, we swap keys and recur for parent.
-We stop when we either reach a node whose parent has smaller key or we hit the root node.
+We compare the decreases key with it parent and if parent’s key is more, we swap keys and recur for the parent.
+We stop when we either reach a node whose parent has a smaller key or we hit the root node.
 Time complexity of decreaseKey() is O(Logn).